-- 8. As a general rule, an industry co-applicant having contributed at least 50% of the project cost (excluding other sources of financial contribution) will be entitled to the ownership of the project IP under a collaborative project unless otherwise agreed between the lead applicant and the industry co-applicant.
+- 8. The industry co-applicant having contributed at least 50% of the project cost (excluding other sources of financial contribution) will be entitled to the ownership of the project IP.
 The industry co-applicant may indicate whether consent will be given for unrestricted use of the R&D results under the project in the public sector (including Government and public bodies) in Hong Kong or for promulgating or publishing the R&D result for non-commercial purposes (e.g. academic journals) in future. - 9.
 For R&D Centre projects in which the industry co-applicant's contribution is less than 50% of the total project cost, the IP generated should be vested with the R&D Centre.
 For such projects, if the majority of the R&D work is carried out by a local university, the R&D Centre has the flexibility to negotiate with the latter to decide on the appropriate IP ownership and commercialisation arrangements.